-“There’s a lot of great artisan cheese being made here in the states,” said Carlos Souffront, a long time Zingerman's employee who's not out there and active in the cheese world.
+“There’s a lot of great artisan cheese being made here in the states,” said Carlos Souffront, a long time former Zingerman's employee who's out there and active in the cheese world.
 “But unless you live around the corner from the dairy, you’d never know about the stuff available in your own backyard.”

 He found this hard, raw Holstein/Jersey cow's milk blue cheese in Shullsburg, Wisconsin.

 It comes to us from the Roelli Cheese Company, which usually produces commodity cheddar.
 Chris Roelli, the fourth-generation cheesemaker who’s been running the show, is just now starting to focus on this one cheese.
 The family’s cheddar curds operation still pays the bills, but Dunbarton Blue has become his passion.

 He starts with a process that’s similar to cheddar making.
 Slabs of curds are cut and flipped and milled and finally pressed into moulds to expel as much moisture as possible.
 After they've rested for a few days, Chris pierces all the cheeses by hand, allowing the blue mold to penetrate the cheese.
 The wheels are then aged for at least four months before making their way to us.